sktime/sktime/docs/source/tutorials.rst

     Nonetheless, there may be outdated parts - in such a case, we would be very thankful for bug reports.

 For user guides specific to learning tasks, see our :ref:`user_guide` page.
+The user guide notebooks are always functional with the most recent stable version.

 .. panels::
     :card: + intro-card text-center